Law School Rankings 2024: Beyond USWNR

 With a myriad of factors to consider, including tuition cost, career outcomes, average first-year lawyer salaries, and quality of life, many prospective students look to the rankings to determine where to spend their time applying.

-Here, we look at the best-known law school rankings and provide our own ranking—weighing key factors for law students in 2023, such as whether schools offer technology classes and remote classes.
+Here, we look at the best-known law school rankings and provide our own ranking—weighing key factors for law students in 2024, such as whether schools offer technology classes and classes related to artificial intelligence (AI).
 Today, law students must have a firm grasp of technology for a successful career in law moving forward.

 Schools with the Clio logo are part of Clio’s Academic Access Program (CAAP), which offers free Clio access to prepare students for the future of law.